 Buhlebezwe Siwani is a multimedia artist working in performance, photography, sculpture and installation.
-She uses art and performance to explore themes as varied as religion, African spirituality, and womanhood, among others.
+She uses art and performance to explore themes as religion, African spirituality, and womanhood, among others.
 In addition to her independent practice, Siwani is one of the founding members of the influential collective iQhiya, which was formed as an activist response to the lack of exhibition opportunity and underrepresentation of black female artists in the South African art world.

 Thematically, Siwanis’ work interrogates the patriarchal framing of the black female body and black female experience within the South African context.
 As both an artist and sangoma, a traditional spiritual healer, Siwani is constantly working within a paradox where, on the one hand, her work as Sangoma demands much to be concealed, while, as an artist, her practice is concerned with revelation.

 During her performances as well as in her overall artistic practice, Siwani uses her own body as a means of communication.
 From her mesmerising live performance pieces and dazzling sculptural creations, to the inspired visual documentation of her art, Siwani’s body of work touches on difficult subjects without shying away from their complexity.
 Topics like race, colonisation, apartheid, gender, sex, language, and anthropology all emerge in her work, encouraging viewers to ask questions rather than simply providing them with answers.

 “I’ve always said if art doesn’t engage socially what are you making it for?
 If it doesn’t engage with the social economics of our time, with the political economics of our time then why are you making it?”